-In the winter, it’s turned into an ice skating rink and even has a skating school nearby.
+It’s turned into an ice skating rink and even has a skating school nearby in the winter.
 In summer, it’s a spray pool.
 There’s also a children’s carousel, so this is a great stop for visiting families.

 It’s also the official starting point for our next Boston attraction.
 After an hour or so, we can head there.

-The Freedom Train a path that is lined with red bricks and connects a lot of the famous historic landmarks of the city and it is a must-see/do activity for 3 days in Boston.
+The Freedom Train a path that is lined with red bricks and connects a lot of the famous historical landmarks of the city, and it is a must-see/do activity for 3 days in Boston.